rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 Then you can go on with other works.

 :::tip[Question]
-You would ask: where is the `:w` and `:q` ex command?
+Where is the `:w` and `:q` ex command?
 Aren't they much shorter and easier for users?

 Yes, `:w` and `:q` are better than `:js` with super long expressions.
 In current version `v0.1.1`, only one builtin ex command `:js` is provided, users are limited to do it in this way.